Mobius1/XpM/README.md

 # XpM
-Adds an XP ranking system like the one found in GTA:O
+Adds an XP ranking system like the one found in GTA:O. Work in progress.

 This is a framework agnostic version of my [esx_xp](https://github.com/Mobius1/esx_xp) package.